aaravrules/MLBasicsCollection/README.md

-Sure, for your collection of machine learning scripts, a suitable repository name could be `MLBasicsCollection`.
-This name succinctly describes the repository as a collection of basic machine learning examples.

 ### README.md for GitHub Repository

 Below is a template for a README file for your GitHub repository.
 It explains the purpose of the repository, how to use the scripts, and general information about each script.